ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/06-Real-Time-Data.md

 ![Banana Cake Pop - Subscription](./images/example5-bcp1.png)

-When executing a subscription we might not get an immediate result.
-We will only get a subscription result send down whenever the event we are subscribing to happens.
+When executing a subscription, we might not get an immediate result.
+We will only get a subscription result sent down whenever the event we subscribe to happens.

 ## Notifications

-OK, we have another use case we want to solve with subscriptions and that is our application notifications.
+OK, we have another use case that we want to solve with subscriptions in our application: notifications.
 We want to give the user the ability to create price alerts.
-Whenever a certain price target is hit we want to receive a notification.
-Further, whenever we subscribe to our event we want to immediately get a notification whenever there are new unread notification.
-Think of this ans an initial indicator where the server tells the client that there are new notifications that we have not seen since the last time we logged in, but we do not want to overwhelm the user with repeating all the missed messages.
+Whenever a certain price target is hit, we want to send a notification down to the client informing the user of that fact.
+Further, whenever we subscribe to our event, we want to immediately get a notification whenever there is a new unread notification.
+Think of this as an initial indicator where the server tells the client that there are new notifications that we have not seen since the last time we have logged in, but we do not want to overwhelm the user with repeating all the missed messages.

 ```graphql
 subscription OnNotification {